 As a prerequisite for physician assistant registration, practitioners are required to complete continuing medical education.

-Please note: There is no increase in the number of continuing medical education credits required prior to renewal as part of the new biennial renewal system.
+Please note: There is no increase in the number of continuing medical education credits required prior to renewal as part of the biennial renewal system.
 Physician assistants will need to complete at least 40 credits of continuing medical education every 24 months.
+(24 month timeline is in relation to the biennial registration period, not the calendar year).

 Documentation of CE courses shall be made available to the Board upon request, but should not be submitted with the registration.
 Random audits will be made to assure compliance.